nagdevAmruthnath/Bio7_Classification/README.md

 All settings for classification can be stored or reopened with the 'Load/Save Configuration' actions in a simple text file.

-In the Settings tab the path to the R and ImageJ macro scripts can be set if necessary (or easier simply change the default scripts).
+In the Settings tab the path to the R (training and classification) and the ImageJ import macro scripts can be set if necessary (or easier simply change the default scripts).
+It is also possible to enable a directory dialog (see option 'Use Directory Dialog') for the classification (step 4) of images in a folder and it's subfolders (lists the image files recursively) instead of using selected images with the file dialog (for multiple files).
+In addition the data transfer type to R can be selected if a more memory efficient transfer is needed or possible (this action will set the transfer type of images, too).

 Until now Multichannel images (e.g. RGB) and Grayscale images or stacks (8-bit, 16-bit, 32-bit) can be classified.
 It is also possible to import images with an ImageJ macro (e.g. Landsat 8 images, see macro example!).